Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 The saved RIP is `0x7f5efdcc1083` (`__libc_start_main+243`, libc offset `0x24083`).
 The `leave ; ret` gadget is at libc offset `0x578c8`.
 Since both the saved RIP and the gadget live within libc, a partial overwrite of the saved RIP stays within the same mapping.

-A **2-byte** overwrite locks byte 2 of the resulting address to `0xcc` (the current value in the saved RIP), which constrains which ASLR base values can ever succeed — only those where byte 2 of `libc_base + 0x578c8` happens to equal `0xcc`, roughly a 2/256 chance.
+A **2-byte** overwrite locks byte 2 of the resulting address to `0xcc` (the current value in the saved RIP), which constrains which ASLR base values can ever succeed, only those where byte 2 of `libc_base + 0x578c8` happens to equal `0xcc`, roughly a 2/256 chance.
 A **3-byte** overwrite instead replaces the low 3 bytes of the saved RIP entirely, leaving the upper 5 bytes intact (same libc mapping), which is both correct and far more efficient.

 ASLR randomizes 28 bits of the libc base (bits 12–39).
 Since the base is always page-aligned (low 12 bits = `0x000`), the lower nibble of byte 1 of any libc gadget address is always `0x0`.
 This leaves **4 bits (upper nibble of byte 1) × 8 bits (byte 2) = 4096 possible 3-byte patterns** to enumerate.